vseynhae/aap2_terraform_demo/README.md

 - an AWS account with sufficient permissions
 - an AAP 2.5 with admin rights
 - an Ansible Execution Environment that contains the `cloud.terraform` Ansible Collection and the `terraform` binary (prebuilt for the demo and available at `ghcr.io/sebw/ee_terraform`)
+- `botocore` & `boto3` python libraries are needed on the machine used to stand up the demo environment.

 ## Preparing your AAP and AWS environments